siduck76/nvim-base16.lua/README.md

 lightbg2 = 7% lighter than statusline_bg

 folder_bg = blue color

-(note : the above values are mostly approx values so its not compulsory that you have to use those exact numbers , test your theme i.e show it in the PR to get feedback from @siduck)
 ```

+**Note: the above values are mostly approx values so its not compulsory that you
+have to use those exact numbers, test your theme i.e show it in the PR to get
+feedback from @siduck**

 ## Default Options